ibm-cloud-docs/hcx-migration-vmware/hcx.md

 When deployed on IBM Cloud, VMware HCX facilitates the movement of workloads from on-premises VMware environments to IBM’s global cloud infrastructure.
 This helps enterprises leverage IBM Cloud’s scalability, high availability, and security while maintaining compatibility with their existing VMware workloads.
 Please visit thte following link for further reading on HCX.

+HCX seamlessly extends the networks of on-premises data centers into IBM Cloud, which enables you to migrate virtual machines (VMs) to and from the IBM Cloud without any conversion or change.
+HCX creates an abstraction layer that enables application mobility and infrastructure hybridity through securely stretched networks.
+You can modernize your VMware environment from VMware vSphere v5.1 to the most recent vSphere version without having to refractor or modify your existing application.
+HCX allows you to bring your IP subnet ranges into IBM Cloud, which ensures IP consistency through a hybrid deployment, and it also provides high level security with end-to-end suite B encryptions.

 [HCX Overview on IBM Cloud](https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-hcx_considerations)